johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/ApiDocumentationStandards.md

 ```

-## Bodiless-Js API Documentation Best Practices
+## Bodiless API Documentation Best Practices

 ### Try to Avoid Using Named Parameters
-There is nothing wrong with using named parameters but prefer not to use it where possible.
+There is nothing wrong with using named parameters but we prefer not to use it where possible.
 API documentation is generated differently for named parameters, and it is less human-friendly.
 Let's consider the example below:
 ```ts
 /**
  * Basic Designable List component.